onthebusiness/harelang.org/content/tutorials/introduction.md

       It is cumbersome to use match to enumerate every possible failure for every function that might fail.
 To make it easier to deal with errors, the `?` operator is generally useful.
-The purpose of this operator is to check for errors and, if found, return them to a higher call frame, or if not, proceed normally.
+The purpose of this operator is to check for errors and, if found, return them to a higher call frame.
+If there are no errors, execution will proceed normally.

       To use this functionality, it is necessary to establish some error handling code somewhere in the program.
 In this sample, the "main"